GT-CS-3510/gt-cs-3510.github.io/index.md

 	- *Required Reading*: DPV Chapter 2.6
 	- *Videos*:
 		+ [Fast Fourier Transform overview](https://youtu.be/vdiLPvhK6eg)
+	- *Optional*:
+		+ Interested in a more detailed treatment of the FFT?
+See [Eric Vigoda's lecture videos on the topic](https://www.youtube.com/playlist?list=PLjQ0-FvXa8raiyjCj-cTPwL8NspXWyS5W) which are much more comprehensive than mine.
 - **Day 8, Tuesday 9/15/2020: EXAM 1**
 	- Homework 2A released, due Sunday 9/27 11pm